 The railway track ran on from the station to the end of the jetty at that time.
 The jetty’s down gradient of 1 in 23 required that rolling stock be lowered by wire ropes attached to an engine at the top of the jetty.
 The Burnham lifeboat also used these lines for launching.

-on the opening day of the jetty the ‘Iron Duke’ from Cardiff landed at 10am, also 700 rail passengers arrived from Bristol.
+On the opening day of the jetty the ‘Iron Duke’ from Cardiff landed at 10am, also 700 rail passengers arrived from Bristol.
 Cardiff passengers had difficulty getting back on the boat because the tide was out.
-This problem necessitated tidal lakes (reservoirs) being built, in the southern angle of the jetty and the sea front, to release seawater at low tide and to flush sand away from south side of the jetty for steamers to berth.
+This problem eventually necessitated tidal lakes (reservoirs) being built in the southern angle of the jetty and the sea front, to release seawater at low tide and to flush sand away from south side of the jetty for steamers to berth.
 Despite this flushing and employing people to dig out sand and mud from the ‘berthing gut’ (below) the problem was never effectively solved.